MicrosoftDocs/OfficeDocs-SharePoint/migration/sharepoint-migration-identity-mapping-tool.md

  **Option 1:** Run the assessment tool with the -ConfigureIdentityMapping switch.

-This option will the SPO Identity Mapping tool to your tenant's Enterprise Applications section and allow anyone in your tenant to run the tool to perform identity mapping for migration in Microsoft 365.
+This option will the SharePoint Identity Mapping tool to your tenant's Enterprise Applications section and allow anyone in your tenant to run the tool to perform identity mapping for migration in Microsoft 365.

 1. Download the assessment tool from here: [SharePoint Migration Assessment Tool](https://www.microsoft.com/download/details.aspx?id=53598)